 Use a food processor or blender to process cooked pumpkin until smooth.
 You can also use a food mill, strainer or potato masher.
 After processing, drain pulp in a strainer for at least 15 minutes or longer for thicker puree.
 Discard cooking liquid or reserve for use in soups and stews.
 Pack purée in airtight containers.
 Refrigerate for up to three days or freeze for up to six months.

-- Grilled pumpkin slices: Cut pumpkin in half and scrape out seeds and fibre.
+Cut pumpkin in half and scrape out seeds and fibre.
 Peel each half and cut into ½ inch (1.25 cm) slices.
 Marinate pumpkin slices in 2 Tbsp (30 mL) canola oil, some minced garlic and a pinch of salt.
 Grill slices over medium heat for a few minutes on each side.
-Garnish with mint, parsley, and you favourite oil and vinegar dressing, if desired.
+Garnish with mint, parsley, and your favourite oil and vinegar dressing, if desired.